Who and what gets recognized in peer recognition: Methods

-We then compared the number of edges in the recognition and interaction networks broken down by the gender of the nominators and the gender of the nominees.
+We also calculated \textit{gender homophily} as the percent of edges in the interaction network where both the nominator and the nominee are of the same gender (i.e., edges from men to men and edges from women to women).
+Research has shown that gender homophily is prevalent in student interaction networks~\cite{dokuka2020academic,sundstrom2022interactions,mcpherson2001birds}, thus this measure helped us understand patterns between the interaction and recognition networks related to gender, discussed next.

+Finally, we compared the extent to which any gender bias in peer recognition was specifically related to a gender bias in interaction-based recognition (i.e., if there was a gender bias in which of students' interaction ties they also nominated as strong in the course).
 This analysis only included edges for which both the nominator and the nominee self-reported their gender as either man or woman (859 out of 1,000 total nominations of strong peers and 1,590 out of 1,789 total self-reported interactions across all four courses).
-For every possible combination of men and women nominating each other (i.e., man nominating a man, man nominating a woman, woman nominating a man, and woman nominating a woman), we calculated two measures that we call the \textit{fraction of interaction edges dropped} and the \textit{fraction of interaction edges added}.
-The fraction of interaction edges dropped is the proportion of unique edges in the interaction network, or the number of edges in the interaction network that are not present in the corresponding recognition network as a fraction of the number of edges in the interaction network.
-This serves as a measure of how many interaction edges were ``dropped" when students selected who to nominate as strong in the course.
-The fraction of interaction edges added is the number of edges in the recognition network that are not present in the corresponding interaction network as a fraction of the number of edges in the interaction network.
-This serves as a measure of how many edges were ``added" to the interaction network when students selected who to nominate as strong in the course, essentially measuring the percent increase in the number of edges in the interaction network when forming the recognition network.

-We compared these two measures by student gender in each network.
-We did not perform statistical tests because the goal of this analysis was to determine large-scale trends in the measures.
-We did use overlap in error bars (given by standard errors) to make claims about distinguishability of the differences in the two measures between men and women.
+For every possible combination of men and women nominating each other (i.e., man nominating a man, man nominating a woman, woman nominating a man, and woman nominating a woman), we calculated the \textit{fraction of interaction network edges kept in the recognition network} as the number of directed edges that appear in both the interaction and recognition networks divided by the number of directed edges in the interaction network (see Fig.~\ref{fig:schematic} for example).
+We compared this measure by student gender in each network.
+We did not perform statistical tests because the goal of this analysis was to determine large-scale trends in the measure and relying on $p$-values can be problematic~\cite{cohen1994earth, cumming2013understanding, nosek2018preregistration}.
+Statistical tests of distinguishability would involve many comparisons that increase the risk of finding apparent statistical significance due only to chance.
+Instead, we use overlap in error bars (given by standard errors) to make qualitative interpretations about differences in the measure between men and women and do not comment on the possible distinguishability of small effects.
+While this approach is more appropriate than statistical testing, we acknowledge that using error bars may come with its own set of limitations~\cite{correll2014error}.